 Since Donald Trump's travel ban was implemented last Saturday, the world has been in utter turmoil.
 Amidst the chaos has been a slew of "alternative facts" stating how Christians ought to respond.
 I’ve created a list of the top 5 most frequent claims that hit the Internet this week.
-And, for the sake of length (sense I'm a wordy birdie), I've decided to covered them in two separate posts.
+And, for the sake of length (sense I'm a wordy birdie), I've covered them in two separate posts.
 The first two claims are addressed in Part 1.

 Now, let's tackle the final three.